API

 class cosmol_viewer.Viewer

-A viewer for rendering 3D scenes in different runtime environments.
+A viewer for interactively displaying 3D scenes in different runtime environments.

 Depending on the runtime environment, the viewer automatically selects an appropriate backend: